-Medical records digitization presents unique challenges that set it apart from general document OCR.
-The stakes are extraordinarily high—a single misread character in a medication dosage or patient identifier can have life-threatening consequences.
-This case study examines real-world medical OCR implementations, their stringent accuracy requirements, and the specialized solutions that make clinical document processing viable.
+Medical records digitization presents challenges that set it apart from general document OCR.
+A single misread character in a medication dosage or patient identifier can have serious clinical consequences.
+This guide focuses on validation patterns, review workflows, and privacy controls rather than claiming universal accuracy targets.

 Industry Context